 All drilling at Caldera is subject to USFS and other regulatory approvals.
-The Company has sufficient funds on hand to complete the planned drill program under the Plan.
-Any drilling beyond that in the Plan may require additional funds.
+Any drilling beyond that in the Plan will require additional funds.

-5.1.7 Reconnaissance Spring 2021 Exploration Program
+6.1.7 Reconnaissance Spring 2021 Exploration Program

 The Company commenced a reconnaissance program and received further soil sample results (see news release of April 6, 2021).